Abdullah-tauqeer-0/WSI_Stitching_App/README.md

 If `libvips` is not in your system PATH, you can specify its location in the **Advanced** section of the UI.

+## 🏗️ Architecture

+The application is modularized for maintainability:
+-   `ui.py`: Handles the Graphical User Interface.
+-   `worker.py`: Manages background threads to keep the UI responsive.
+-   `stitching.py`: Contains the core computer vision algorithms.
+-   `utils.py`: Helper functions and VIPS initialization.

+## 📝 License

+This project is licensed under the MIT License.